Logo light mode the Fabryk

 Venice's islands are as safe as being inside a theme park 🏰, but be mindful of pickpockets in crowded areas.
 Ensure you have travel medical insurance and access to healthcare if needed.

-Our favorite travel medical insurance is SafetyWing.
+If you need travel insurance, our favorite travel medical insurance is Genki.

 How to Get Around Venice